 Our German for toddlers and preschoolers involve lots of interaction, drama, dance and movement to help build your child's confidence with the German language.

 We also offer a primary school program for kids between the ages of 4 and 11 years.
 These classes are also suitable for foundation stage (pre-kindergarten) and key stages 1-2 (kindergarten to 5th grade).
 Expect lots of music, interaction and creative play!

 Where can I find your German for classes for kids?

-Our German classes for kids are currently running at BilinguaSing Warwick & Coventry, with more locations soon to be announced!
+Our German classes for kids are currently running in various locations - please visit bilinguasing.com/find-a-class/

 Do you offer other languages at BilinguaSing?

 We live too far away to attend your classes, can we buy your German songs on your website?

 How else can I get involved?